-Carrot Kugel is a warm spiced carrot dish filled with tradition and comfort.
-Topped with a pecan streusel, this gluten-free kugel can be baked in a casserole dish or a bundt pan.
-Make this dish ahead ahead of time for an effortless holiday treat or for Passover.
+Carrot Kugel is a warmly spiced carrot casserole made with tender carrots, cinnamon, and eggs, finished with a crunchy pecan streusel.
+This gluten-free dish can be baked in a casserole dish or a bundt pan and is an easy make-ahead option for Passover and holiday meals.

-Carrot Kugel brings a touch of sweetness to the table, making it a favorite for holiday meals.
-Blending the carrots with cinnamon and spices creates a dish that is similar to carrot cake but with a softer, custard-like texture.
-A pecan streusel topping adds a bit of crunch, making every bite even more satisfying.
+Carrot Kugel adds a gentle sweetness to the table, making it a favorite for holiday meals.
+Blending tender carrots with cinnamon and warm spices creates a soft, custard-like texture, somewhere between a traditional kugel and carrot cake.
+A pecan streusel topping adds just enough crunch to balance every bite.

 Jump to:

-This recipe is a great choice for Passover, but it works just as well for Rosh Hashanah or a weekend brunch.
-Baking it in a casserole dish keeps it classic, while using a bundt pan gives it a more decorative look.
-Since it can be made ahead of time and freezes well, it’s an easy option for any occasion.
+This recipe works beautifully for Passover, Rosh Hashanah, or even a weekend brunch.
+Bake it in a casserole dish for a classic presentation or use a bundt pan for something a bit more decorative.
+Since it can be made ahead and freezes well, it's an easy, low-stress option when planning ahead matters.

 Ingredients